Bradley-Allen/Udemy/README.md

-# These are the courses I have completed through Udemy.
+These are the courses I have completed through Udemy.
+Courses are given their own folders to keep organized.

-## Any attached work is well-documented and is my work.
+Any attached work is well-documented and is my work.